By Eleanor O'Connor – On

 The Industry’s Response Can Have a Positive Impact

-Before the restrictions are passed, there’s time for debt collection agency owners, employees, and small business owners that rely on third party collections to intervene and have a positive impact on the end product.
+Before the regulations are passed, there’s time for debt collection agency owners, employees, and small business owners that rely on third party collections to intervene and have a positive impact on the end product.

-Jud explains how because of the responsive nature of state politics, it’s much easier for those impacted by the proposed restrictions to voice their opinion and share their concerns.
+Jud explains how because of the responsive nature of state politics, it’s much easier for those impacted by the proposed regulations to voice their opinion and share their concerns.
 Here’s what you can do to make a positive impact:

-➤ Become aware of the proposed restrictions
+➤ Become aware of the proposed regulations

 ➤ Call your New York state senator and representative